 Post-Permanency Expert

-Allison Cooke Douglas, M.S., IECMH-E®, is the Resource Center Program Manager at Harmony Family in Knoxville, TN.
+Allison Cooke Douglas, M.S., IECMH-E®, is the Resource Center Director at Harmony Family Center in Knoxville, TN.
 She serves as a post-permanency expert at the National Center for Enhanced Post-Adoption Support.
 Over the past decade, Allison’s work has focused on post-permanency family support.
 She has written and presented curricula regarding therapeutic parenting, the impact of early trauma on the developing brain, and best practices in the child welfare system.
 In her work with Tennessee’s Adoption Support and Preservation (ASAP) program, Allison has coached adoptive families, facilitated parent support groups, designed therapeutic children’s programming, and provided consultation as a part of Harmony’s multidisciplinary ASAP team.
 Allison holds an Infant and Early Childhood Mental Health Endorsement, is certified in Phases I and II of The Neurosequential Model of Therapeutics and is a Neurosequential Model in Education trainer.
 She is a Napa Infant-Parent & Early Childhood Mental Health Fellowship fellow and was selected for the 2022-23 All Educators cohort at The Fred Rogers Institute.
 Allison brings her lived experience as an adoptive mother of four children, adopted via foster care, to her work at the Center.

 Michelle Warner, LMSW, TBRI®